Beginners guide - Electronics

 Getting the Knack for Electronics

-As youngster I struggled with circuit understanding (perception of symbols) and the application (construction) of the circuit.
-Learning to be patient, taking a long time and effort eventual leads to success was another lesson.
-Do play with circuit design, copy small examples of circuit function blocks and play with them by changing things but don't leap into a bigger constructional project at first.
-A small constructional project such as a kit is a good way of learning assembly and reading instructions I had an American crystal set Radio kit with a 50 foot (15M) iron wire aerial when I was boy, it did not use a crystal but used a conventional glass point diode.
+As a youngster, I struggled with circuit understanding (perception of symbols) and the application (construction) of the circuit.
+Learning to be patient, taking a long time and effort eventually leads to success was another lesson.
+Do play with circuit design, copy small examples of circuit function blocks, and play with them by changing things, but don't leap into a bigger constructional project at first.
+A small constructional project such as a kit is a good way of learning assembly and reading instructions I had an American crystal set Radio kit with a 50-foot (15M) iron wire aerial when I was a boy, it did not use a cat's whisker crystal but used a conventional glass point contact diode.
+The magnetic headphone was sensitive, high impedance, but after trying to get something from the radio, for a long period, this was the most worthwhile part left of it.
+There was virtually no tuning, and you heard all AM stations scrambled together but very quiet.

 The key to understanding and predicting outcome is to appreciate that circuit, PCB layout, electromagnetic behaviour and performance are interlinked.
-This understanding will become intuitive (a learnt automatic process) in time.

-You need to understand the whole but to get to understanding the whole system you need to work on the pieces and so get an understanding of each function.
-Therefore periodically step back to looked at the project as a whole and then go back into working on another or the same detail.
+This understanding will become intuitive (a learned semi-automatic process) in time.
+You need to understand the whole, but to get to understanding the whole system you need to work on the pieces and so get an understanding of each function.
+Therefore, periodically step back to look at the project as a whole and then go back into working on another or the same detail.

 Digital panel meter

-Even so I do not advocate star point 0V strategy - but I will explain how to use that strategy successfully.
+Even so, I do not advocate star point 0V strategy - but I will explain how to use that strategy successfully.

 Observation - Opinion